VanishJr/User-Service/README.md

   <li>Install Postman to test APIS</li>
   <li>Open the terminal, navigate to the root of the project, and execute mvn spring-boot:run or Use can install your favorite IDE may be intellij idea and you can run their as well</li>
 </ul>

+## Additional Resources

+Documentation available on GitHub for further information on the application and its features.

+If you have any questions or encounter any issues, please don't hesitate to reach out.